piciji/denise/readme.md

 ## 1.0.8 (not yet released)
 * added Retro/Nordic Replay support
 * added confirmation dialog to disable write protection while trying to write on protected media
+* added macOS DMG installer [thanks to Retrofan for background]

 ## 1.0.7
 * fixed a critical bug that caused OSX builds to use illegal instructions for some architectures